-Sample SOPs are available online.
-If used by your laboratory, these examples must be modified and customized to make them specific to your laboratory conditions.
+Templates for SOPs are available on the Chemical SOPs webpage.
+If used by your laboratory, these documents must be modified and customized to make them specific to your laboratory conditions.
 If your laboratory generates an SOP and would like to make it available to other labs, please attach an electronic copy to an email addressed to labcheck@uw.edu.